isso-comments/isso/docs/docs/configuration/server.rst

 security
     use a secure connection to the server, possible values: *none*, *starttls* or *ssl*.
-Note, that Python does not validate the server's certificate and thus the connection is vulnerable to Man-in-the-Middle attacks.
-Therefore, you should definitely use a dedicated SMTP account for Isso.
+Note, that there is no easy way for Python 2.7 and 3.3 to implement certification validation and thus the connection is vulnerable to Man-in-the-Middle attacks.
+You should definitely use a dedicated SMTP account for Isso in that case.

 to
     recipient address, e.g. your email address